syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 ## Customize the return key

-The appearance of the return key on the soft keyboard, which is displayed when an `SfMaskedEdit` has focus, can be customized by setting the [`ReturnType`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ReturnType.html) property to a value of the ReturnType enumeration.
+The appearance of the return key on the soft keyboard, which is displayed when `SfMaskedEdit` has focus, can be customized by setting the [`ReturnType`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ReturnType.html) property to a value of the ReturnType enumeration.

 * `Default` – indicates that no specific return key is required and that the platform default is used.
 * `Done` – indicates the return key "Done."